Caleb & Brown

 Supply and Demand Dynamics

 The distribution between supply and demand plays a major role in the volatility and price movements of any asset.
-However, it is particularly nuanced in the crypto space due to the unique supply dynamics of many digital assets.
+However, it is particularly nuanced in the crypto space due to the unique supply dynamics of many different digital assets.

 This pressure can be compounded further when large holders - often called whales - buy or sell significant quantities of a particular asset, potentially sending its price soaring or tumbling.
 The crypto markets are not yet efficient enough to absorb these supply and demand shocks without significant price impact, wholesale.
 Due to limited liquidity, smaller market cap assets are particularly susceptible to the movement caused by whales’ trades and are often more volatile and risky as a result.